microsoft/vscode-docs/docs/remote/wsl.md

 Order: 4
 Area: remote
 TOCTitle: WSL
-PageTitle: Developing in the Windows Subsystem for Linux
+PageTitle: Developing in the Windows Subsystem for Linux with Visual Studio Code
 ContentId: 79bcdbf9-d6a5-4e04-bbee-e7bb71f09f0a
-MetaDescription: Using VS Code Remote Development with the Windows Subsystem for Linux (WSL)
+MetaDescription: Using Visual Studio Code Remote Development with the Windows Subsystem for Linux (WSL)
 DateApproved: 1/30/2019
 ---
-# Developing in the Windows Subsystem for Linux (WSL)
+# Developing in WSL

-## Basics
+## Introduction

 The **[Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl)** allows you to take advantage of a Linux based tool-chain right from the comfort of Windows.
 Historically Windows-based developer tools have had to interact with WSL through mounted file shares (e.g.` /mnt/c`).
 While this works in concept, differences between Windows and Linux can make this workflow difficult.
 Conversely, Linux-based developer tools do not work unless they are text based since WSL was not intended to house a full Linux desktop operating system.